 To engage guests from the start, we incorporated the logo into the invitation a few different ways.
 First, we lined the envelope with it in a repeating pattern.
 In this case, the logo was white except for a bronze basketball, to coordinate with the other formal pieces, such as the invitation to the service.
 (Formal invitation from Stationery Stephanie.)

 Second, we designed a custom reception invitation, which featured a bird’s-eye view of a basketball court, marked with party details.
 The reverse side showed Max’s logo repeated again, but this time in color.

-Finally, I created a custom stamp to echo the reception invitation and preview the fun to unfold.
+Finally, I created a custom postage stamp to echo the reception invitation and preview the fun about to literally unfold.

 Throw pillows with the logo on the front and basketball-textured fabric on the back added some pizazz and continuity to the kids’ lounge.
 The kids’ bar was also decorated with the same repeat logo pattern as the back of the reception invitation.

 Logo t-shirts printed by Custom Ink were modeled by the motivational dancers and given to the guests as party favors.
 Almost three years later, some of Max’s friends still wear the shirt, which delivers a pang of pride and sweet nostalgia every time he sees it.